Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### 🎉 You made it to a markdown lord🎈and now ...

 + You may consider Git-supported dialects as [flavored markdown](https://github.github.com/gfm/)<sup>:octocat:</sup> and converters as [PanDoc](https://pandoc.org)<sup>🔗</sup>.
-+ There are legions of content management and site creation tools for big projects that are more suitable and pro than markdown-on-Git.
++ There are legions of content management and site creation tools for big projects that are more suitable and professional than markdown-on-Git.
++ There are GitHub Pages (GitHub.io) that you can add to a Git profile.

 </td></tr></table>